nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 This application is aimed towards convenience store managers who often need to manage their inventories.
 This application will help convenience store managers who:

-* Manage a significant number of information about their suppliers
-* Manage a significant number of information about their products
+* Manage a significant number of information about their suppliers and products
 * Monitor the performance of their suppliers
 * Maintain a streamline communication, ensuring smooth operations and minimizing errors in stock replenishment
-* Regularly order products and prefer a user-friendly interface which could possibly automate their orders
+* Regularly order products and prefer a user-friendly interface
 * prefer a fast, efficient typing interface over mouse or voice commands

 **Value proposition**: